MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/realtime-ongoing.md

     When the **Agent Name** doesn't exist, the following options are enabled.
     1. **Assign**: You can assign an agent by queue for the conversation.
-    1. **Force close**: Force close the conversation if required.
+    1. **Force close**: You can force close the conversation if required.

     When the **Agent Name** exists, the following options are enabled.
     1. **Transfer**: You can transfer the conversation from one agent to another in the same queue.
     1. **Monitor**: You can open the conversation dialog to monitor the chat.
-    1. **Force close**: Force close the conversation if required.
+    1. **Force close**: You can force close the conversation if required.

-After you assign or transfer conversations, refresh the report manually to view the latest status.
+After you assign or transfer conversations, manually refresh the report to view the latest status.

 ### Related information